MG Majestor vs Toyota Fortuner: Whose top trim offers better value?

 Powered tailgateYesYes

-Unlike the exterior, the difference here is huge, with the MG Majestor clearly taking the lead on interior tech and comfort.
+Unlike the exterior, the difference is huge on the inside, with the MG Majestor clearly taking the lead in interior tech and comfort.
 It packs a larger 12.3-inch touchscreen compared to the Fortuner’s 8-inch unit, along with wireless Android Auto and Apple CarPlay, whereas the Toyota sticks to a wired setup.
 The Majestor also ups the ante with a 12-speaker audio system and a fully digital 12.3-inch driver’s display, while the Fortuner gets a simpler analogue-digital cluster and an 11-speaker sound system.

 Comfort features also tilt the scale in the Majestor’s favour.
-It offers 3-zone automatic climate control over the Fortuner’s 2-zone setup, two wireless chargers and even front massaging and ventilated seats.
+It offers 3-zone automatic climate control over the Fortuner’s 2-zone setup, two wireless chargers and even massaging and ventilated seats at the front.
+The option of a 6-seater layout with captain seats in the second row is offered only by the Majestor.

 Airbags67